-Surgery is necessary to fix both complete and partial atrioventricular canal defects.
-During the procedure, the hole in the septum is closed using one or two patches.
-The patches remain in the heart permanently, becoming part of the septum as the heart's lining grows over it.
-The surgeon also separates the one large heart valve between the upper and lower chambers into two separate valves.
+Surgery is needed to repair complete and partial atrioventricular canal defects.
+The procedure involves closing the hole in the septum with one or two patches.
+The patches stay in the heart permanently, becoming part of the septum as the heart's lining grows over them.

-For a partial atrioventricular canal defect, the surgery also involves repair of the mitral valve so it will close tightly.
-If repair isn't possible, the valve may need to be replaced instead.
+For a partial atrioventricular canal defect, surgery also involves repair of the mitral valve, so it will close tightly.
+If repair isn't possible, the valve might need to be replaced.

-If your baby has complete atrioventricular canal defect, the surgery also includes separation of the single valve into two valves, one on the left side and one on the right side of the repaired septum.
-If reconstruction of the single valve into two valves isn't possible, heart valve replacement may be necessary.
+For a complete atrioventricular canal defect, surgery also includes separation of the single valve into two valves, on the left and right sides of the repaired septum.
+If separating the single valve isn't possible, heart valve replacement might be needed.

-If the atrioventricular canal defect has been successfully repaired with surgery, your child will likely lead a normal life, often with no activity restrictions.
+If the heart defect is repaired successfully, your child will likely lead a normal life, often with no activity restrictions.

-However, your child will need lifelong follow-up care with a heart doctor (cardiologist) who specializes in congenital heart disease.
-The recommendation for follow-up is usually once a year, unless you have lingering problems, such as a leaky heart valve.
-In that case, follow-up will be more frequent.
+However, your child will need lifelong follow-up care with a cardiologist trained in congenital heart disease.
+Your cardiologist will likely recommend a follow-up exam once a year or more frequently if problems, such as a leaky heart valve, remain.

 Many people who have corrective surgery for atrioventricular canal defect don't need additional surgery.
 However, some complications, such as heart valve leaks, may require treatment.

-When an atrioventricular canal defect has been surgically corrected before any permanent lung damage has occurred, women can generally expect to have normal pregnancies.
-Pregnancy is not recommended, however, if serious heart or lung damage occurred before surgery.
-An evaluation by a cardiologist is advised before women with repaired or unrepaired atrioventricular canal defect attempt pregnancy.
+Women who had an atrioventricular canal defect that was surgically corrected before any permanent lung damage occurred can generally expect to have normal pregnancies.
+However, pregnancy isn't recommended if serious heart or lung damage occurred before surgery.